 A bit of History first

-Fun and enthusiasm are in the air you breathe in its streets.
-The abysmal attendance of people desirous to live new experiences having some coffees or meals at restaurants is the common experience to have.
-The night’s charge life in the Passeig of Born bars where the visitors’ dawn satisfied to enjoy good tapas and amazing cocktails with a peculiar Spanish style.
+Fun and enthusiasm fill El Born’s air and its streets.
+The vibrant crowds eager to enjoy new experiences while sampling local coffee brews and dishes at restaurants is the common experience to have.
+After sunset, the night life takes over in the Passeig of Born bars where visitors enjoy tasty tapas and amazing cocktails with a unique Spanish flair.

-Some nice Instagram pictures here in some place…
+Some nice Instagram pictures from a special place…

-The cultural interest, history, and amusement have blended with this place to guarantee a pleasant stay in Barcelona.
-I hope you´ve learned a bit more about this wonderful city and that I have awakened your curiosity, making you willing to come and visit us.
+I hope you’ve learned a bit more about this wonderful city and that I have ignited your curiosity and a willingness to come visit us.

 So, that’s all folks…for now!